kuraykaraaslan/Veterinary/README.md

 ## API Endpoints

-- **Doctors**:
+- **Veterinarians**:
-  - `GET /api/doctors`: Get all veterinarians.
+  - `GET /api/veterinarians`: Get all veterinarians.
-  - `POST /api/doctors`: Create a new veterinarian.
+  - `POST /api/veterinarians`: Create a new veterinarian.
-  - `GET /api/doctors/{id}`: Get details of a veterinarian by ID.
+  - `GET /api/veterinarians/{id}`: Get details of a veterinarian by ID.
-  - `PUT /api/doctors/{id}`: Update details of a veterinarian.
+  - `PUT /api/veterinarians/{id}`: Update details of a veterinarian.
-  - `DELETE /api/doctors/{id}`: Delete a veterinarian by ID.
+  - `DELETE /api/veterinarians/{id}`: Delete a veterinarian by ID.
-  - `GET /api/doctors/{id}/appointments`: Get all appointments of a veterinarian by ID.
-  - `GET /api/doctors/{id}/working-days`: Get all working days of a veterinarian by ID.
+  - `GET /api/veterinarians/{id}/working-days`: Get all working days of a veterinarian by ID.
-  - `POST /api/doctors/{id}/working-days`: Add a working day for a veterinarian by ID.
+  - `POST /api/veterinarians/{id}/working-days`: Add a working day for a veterinarian by ID.
-  - `DELETE /api/doctors/{id}/working-days/{day}`: Delete a working day for a veterinarian by ID.
+  - `DELETE /api/veterinarians/{id}/working-days/{day}`: Delete a working day for a veterinarian by ID.

 - **Customers**:
   - `GET /api/customers`: Get all customers.